nathanenglehart/nathanenglehart.github.io/naive-bayes.md

 	- To do so, for each feature column $i$ in the train data: divide the frequency of vectors with the feature $x_i$ *and* classification $y$, by the length of the feature column
 4. Multiply the result of the first and second steps

-By running this equation for each possible classification $y$, MLE Naive Bayes is able to assigns the classification with maximal probability as the predicted classification.
+By running this equation for each possible classification $y$, Multinomial Naive Bayes is able to assigns the classification with maximal probability as the predicted classification.

-### Laplace Smoothing for MLE Naive Bayes
+### Laplace Smoothing for Multinomial Naive Bayes

 Multinomial Naive Bayes faces an issue if individual features $x_i$ are missing from the classification data for some classification $y$ since this will lead to  frequency based probability estimates becoming zero.
 This will set our product sum to zero and greatly hinder the accuracy of the classifier. \
 \